Specific Heat of Spin Excitations Measured by FerromagneticResonance: Experimental procedure

-The experimental procedure for such an angle sweep is schematically shown in fig. \ref{fig:Schematic-representation}.
-A sufficiently large field of $\unit[300]{mT}$ is applied along the magnetocrystalline easy axis of the sample to fully align the magnetization.
-Then the field is reduced to the desired field value for the angle sweep and the angle is swept from the easy axis across the hard axis in steps of $0.1\text{\textdegree}$.
-One angle step takes about $\unit[0.3]{s}$.
-During that sweep the FMR signal is recorded.
-The sharp discontinuity in the FMR signal that is indicated as a black line in fig. \ref{fig:Schematic-representation} pinpoints field-angle configurations at which the magnetization transitions from a metastable to a stable eqilibrium.
-For the applied field magnitudes in this measurement we find, that his transition happens within a few degrees off the hard axis.
+The experimental procedure for such an angle sweep is schematically shown in Fig. \ref{fig:Schematic-representation}.
+First, a sufficiently large field of $\unit[300]{mT}$ is applied along the magnetocrystalline easy axis of the sample to fully align the magnetization and overcome all anisotropies.
+Then the field is reduced to the desired field value for the angle sweep, and the angle $\phi_{B}$ is swept from the easy axis ($\phi_{B}=0$) across the hard axis ($\phi_{B}=\frac{\pi}{4}$) in steps of $0.1\text{°}$ to $\phi_{B}=\pi$.
+One angle step takes about $\unit[0.3]{s}$ to measure.
+During this sweep, the FMR signal is recorded.
+The sharp discontinuity in the FMR signal, which is indicated as a black line in Fig. \ref{fig:Schematic-representation} b), pinpoints the field-angle configurations at which the magnetization transitions from a metastable to a stable equilibrium.
+For the applied field magnitudes in this measurement, we find that the transition happens within a few degrees off the hard axis.
+The dashed curve in Fig. \ref{fig:Schematic-representation} b) shows the points at which the minimum transitions into a saddle-point, i.e., the point at which the metastable equilibrium vanishes.
+The differentce between the black curve and the dashed curve along the horizontal axis corresponds to the thermal fluctuation field \citep{Bance2014}.

-These measurements where performed at various temperatures and the curves that follow the measured of discontinuities at each temperature are depicted in fig. \ref{fig:The-boundary-of}.
+These measurements were performed at various temperatures, and the curves that follow the measured discontinuities at each temperature are depicted in Fig. \ref{fig:The-boundary-of}.
+With increasing temperature, the discrepancy between the points at which the transition happens, and those at which the metastable state vanishes, becomes larger.
+Hence, with increasing temperature, the magnetization overcomes larger barriers.